i-e-b/MiniWeb/README.md

 in a small final APK.
 The app plus example pages comes to around 50KB when built in release mode.

-## Roadmap

-Things to do:

-- [x] Add partial views, including by taking a model sub-item
-- [x] Dark mode support (switchable css files & a js hook ?)
-- [x] Use the hot reload to continue view when restarted (like when changing dark mode)
-- [x] Global permissions object, with toggle flags in templates (also maybe in controllers)
-- [x] Memory monitor
-- [x] "Else" options for `for` and `needs` blocks
-- [x] Try to reduce complexity of template engine if possible
-- [x] Page push back in the Emulator Host so pages can be viewed on a desktop browser (with hot reload too)
-- [ ] language switching for user-facing messages; and paths (to support localising everything)

 ## How it works

 The app is based around a set of self registering "controllers".
 These are classes